 Nova's Scotia's Wetland Classification and Vegetation Typing is available for viewing through the website.
 Up to three vegetation communities are identified with each wetland and its size in hectares.
 The wetlands are grouped into the following classes: Open Water, Marsh, Swamp, Bog or Fen, Fen.

-The Department of Natural Resources makes no claim as to the accuracy of the data for individual wetlands and further stipulates that the user of the data assumes all risks associated with the use of the data.
+The Department of Lands and Forestry makes no claim as to the accuracy of the data for individual wetlands and further stipulates that the user of the data assumes all risks associated with the use of the data.
 Errors or omissions can be brought to the attention of the wetland program.

 View Wetlands of Nova Scotia in the Provincial Landscape Viewer